This Strawberry Cheesecake Ice Cream is smooth and creamy, and deliciously sweet – a refreshing way to cool off on a hot summer evening.

 As the milk mixture cools, combine strawberries, confectioner's sugar and water in a small saucepan.
 Bring to a boil.
 Reduce heat and simmer for 10 minutes, stirring frequently.
 The strawberry mixture should thickened slightly.
 Remove from heat and cool completely.

-When the strawberry and milk mixtures have cooled, stir the strawberry mixture into the milk mixture until thoroughly combined.
+When both strawberry and milk mixtures have cooled, stir the strawberry mixture into the milk mixture until thoroughly combined.

 Refrigerate 2-4 hours until very cold.